MarcusArdenstedt/data_modeling_Marcus_Ericsson_DE24/exercises/exercise_1/ex_1/implement_hospital_postgres.md

 ***why?***

-Foreign key in HospitalDepartment is a constraint that creat a relation with Hospital tables primary key, and it make sure that only valid value can store in attributes.
+Foreign key in HospitalDepartment is a constraint that create a relation with Hospital tables primary key, and it make sure that only valid value can store in attributes.